Elizabeth's Pi Are Square Shawl and What I Did

 Shopping Shawl

 The Shopping Shawl was created so that I could go grocery shopping without having to hold my shopping list in my teeth while I shoved produce into little elusive plastic bags -- so undignified don't you think?
 It is made using the Fishbone knitting stitch and is therefore completely reversible except for the pockets which are on only one side.
 I knit this with Peacefleece which is a mohair/merino worsted weight yarn at a gauge of 4 stitches/inch on a size 7 needle.
 I recommend that you work up the pockets first which will familiarize you with the pattern, double check for gauge, and give you an opportunity to see if you like the drape and feel of your stitch/needle/yarn combination.
 For a shawl gauge is not as important as the drape and feel of your knitted fabric.
 I used 7 skeins of Peacefleece or 1400 yards but I used all but 9 yards of my yarn.
 This is a garment that is based pretty much on height -- shorter knitters will require less, taller knitters more in order to get the knee length you see here.
 This model, my daughter Devan, is 5'9" and is very cooperative to be modeling a wool shawl in 90 degree weather.
 Please note the flipflop feet.
 Again, I recommend not using a pure alpaca yarn for this shawl -- although a wool alpaca blend would be beautiful.
 Again, hand dyes are great for this because the garter stitch rows display the shifting colors while controlling the flashing and pooling that hand dyes sometimes have.
 I have also thought that a nice hand spun yarn would be gorgeous.
 This is my go to shawl for long walks, reading curled up on the couch, and going to the Farmer's Market.
+I am now offering Shopping Shawl Yarn Packages on my Etsy Shop, which is basically enough yarn to make the Shopping Shawl in a color and material that I know from experience will work well with this pattern.
+The Shopping Shawl requires a worsted weight yarn that is bouncy (not pure Alpaca) and drapey (not pure wool).
+Go to the Etsy site to see what I particularly recommend.

 This is available through Ravelry as a PDF download and the cost is $4.00